StareInTheAir/dldu-points/README.md

 ### Left aligned layout

 The default layout is designed to be placed on the right side of the screen.
 If you want to put it on the left, use the following CSS body style to switch the columns: `direction: rtl;` Put in the same place as in the screenshot above.

+## Wanted contributions

+The following content contribution would be highly appreciated:

+- German translation (boss and level names) of the Dark Souls 1 template
+- A template for Dark Souls 3 in German and/or English
+- A template for Elden Ring in German and/or English